Skip to content

 Tech stack

 • GitHub for code hosting.
 Always create repositories as private.
+You are strictly forbidden from creating public repositories unless the user has explicitly requested it in the chat.
 Use the native gh CLI on the VM for GitHub API operations (create repos, list repos, issues, PRs).
 For downloading and uploading code, use curl with the GitHub Contents API.

 Deploying a Next.js app to Deno Deploy: Use the nextjs framework preset when creating the app.
 It automatically configures the correct build settings, entrypoint, and runtime mode: